aoide-org/aoide-rs/docs/RESCAN_COLLECTION_VFS.md

 <!-- SPDX-FileCopyrightText: Copyright (C) 2018-2022 Uwe Klotz <uwedotklotzatgmaildotcom> et al. -->
 <!-- SPDX-License-Identifier: AGPL-3.0-or-later -->

-# Ingest collection
+# Rescan collection CFS

-_aoide_ is built to ingest metadata from audio files and store it in an internal database that could be queried. _aoide_ is also able to detect modifications of files and re-import the affected metadata on demand as needed.
+_aoide_ is built to import metadata from audio files and store it in an internal database that could be queried. _aoide_ is also able to detect modifications of files and re-import the affected metadata on demand as needed.

 ## Use case